Full developmental edit

 Should you later decide to book a critique or full developmental edit then the cost of this service will be deducted from the final cost of editing.

 Are you ready to start discussing your project’s editing requirements?
-If so then please get in touch with me at: email@example.com .
+If so, then please contact me at: firstname.lastname@example.org .